canonical/netbox/docs/customization/custom-scripts.md

 ### `job_timeout`

-Set the allowed runtime of a script.
-If not set the `RQ_DEFAULT_TIMEOUT` will be used.
+Set the maximum allowed runtime for the script.
+If not set, `RQ_DEFAULT_TIMEOUT` will be used.

+!!! info "This feature was introduced in v3.2.1"

 ## Accessing Request Data